dodoni/dodoni.github.io/Documentation.md

 </DnaLibrary>
 ```

 Of course the above file represents the simplest case only (the entry Pack="true" is optional).
 If necessary one has to add further references in the .dna file.
-One may have a deeper look in the documentation of the [Excel-DNA](exceldna.codeplex.com) project.
+One may have a deeper look in the documentation of the [Excel-DNA](https://excel-dna.net) project.
 For the features of the [Dodoni.XLBasicComponents](XLBasicComponents) assembly we refer to the documentation of the Dodoni.net API.
 Moreover the distribution contains a simple example project in the repository.

 * **...extend the Excel Add-In of the Dodoni.net project?**

-If you like to add further UDF (user defined functions) to the Excel Add-In it is not recommended to extend or modify the {{Dodoni.XLIntegration}} assembly.
-Instead, create a new .net project (at least .NET 4.0) and add references to {{ExcelDna.Integration.dll}} of the distribution of [Excel-DNA](exceldna.codeplex.com) and to the required assemblies of the Dodoni.net project, i.e. _at least_
+If you like to add further UDF (user defined functions) to the Excel Add-In it is not recommended to extend or modify the `Dodoni.XLIntegration` assembly.
+Instead, create a new .net project (at least .NET 4.0) and add references to `ExcelDna.Integration.dll` of the distribution of [Excel-DNA](exceldna.codeplex.com) and to the required assemblies of the Dodoni.net project, i.e. _at least_
 * Dodoni.BasicComponents.dll,
 * Dodoni.XLBasicComponents.dll,
 * Dodoni.XLIntegration.dll.